British Lead Quickslates provide a simple but effective weatherproofing solution where a pipe penetrates a roof covering.

-Below is a transcription of a video shot by BLM with Tim Fuge, Young Leadworker of the Year 2016, on the correct way to install Quickslate.
+Below is a transcription of a video shot by British Lead with Tim Fuge, Young Leadworker of the Year 2016, on the correct way to install Quickslate.

-Hi, my name is Tim Fuge and we're here at the LSTA Training Centre in Kent to bring you the latest BLM guide to installing Quickslates.
+Hi, my name is Tim Fuge and we're here at the LSTA Training Centre in Kent to bring you the latest British Lead guide to installing Quickslates.

 Why Use Quickslates on a Roof